 Veteran horses characteristically have poorer dentition, decreased digestive function with lower (digestive) enzyme levels, lower nutrient levels including fewer anti-oxidants to quelch their free radical load, their blood sugar management may not be optimal, and their immune system gets weaker not least because of poorer exercise tolerance.
 Let’s go through all these points:

-Worn or loose teeth often means that old horses and ponies are unable to chew their feed properly.
+★ Worn or loose teeth often means that veteran horses and ponies are unable to chew their feed properly.
 Regular veterinary dentistry in younger years helps prevent this, whilst it remedies in the latter years.
 Note that periodontal (gum) disease is the main driver in tooth decay and that a well-nutritioned (think micro-nutrients!) horse has a greater resistance to tooth decay.
 Choose easier-to-chew feeds and steam rather than soak it.
 Whereas soaking makes any mould and fungal spores swell, the heat of steaming kills them.
 Steaming is better for dentition as well as for the respiratory system (think COPD).
 The challenge is to give veteran horses nutritious feed that is easy on their teeth and molars.
-For the extra nutritional support for veteran horses, 1 sachet of Aloeride aloe vera sprinkled over and mixed in with feed works beautifully, it boosts veteran vitality.
+For that extra nutritional support for veteran horses, 1 sachet of Aloeride aloe vera sprinkled over and mixed in with feed works beautifully, it boosts veteran vitality.
 Best feed for veteran horse is easier than you might have thought.

-Beyond mechanical breakdown of feed by chewing, digestive enzymes (note that horses make enzymes from micro-nutrients) are not as abundant in veterans and this contributes to poor chemical breakdown of feed, and yes, this is a vicious circle.
-So, between poorer mechanical and poorer chemical breakdown, it’s hardly surprising that in veterans a diminished nutrient uptake follows.
+★ Beyond mechanical breakdown of feed by chewing, digestive enzymes (note that horses make enzymes from micro-nutrients) are not as abundant in veterans and this contributes to poor chemical breakdown of feed, and yes, this is a vicious circle.
+So, between poorer mechanical and poorer chemical breakdown, it’s hardly surprising that in veteran horses a diminished nutrient uptake follows.
 Nutritional intake being what goes into your horse’s mouth.
 Nutritional uptake being what ends up in its red blood cells that fuels every function of its tissue cells.
 Nutritional expenditure (i.e. usage of nutrients) changes due to an increasing need to keep progressive degeneration under wraps.
-Aloeride supports your veteran’s digestive tract – so very useful in feed sensitivity – and in doing so, it helps improve nutrient uptake, so it can cope better with the nutrient expenditure.
+Aloeride supports your veteran horse’s digestive tract – so very useful in feed sensitivity – and in doing so, it helps improve nutrient uptake, so the veteran horse can cope better with the nutrient expenditure.
 Aloeride itself provides a very broad spectrum of nutrients in a very significant servings (2,000mg per sachet equates to 400ml of original aloe vera juice).
-This is how nutritional support for veteran horses becomes easy to achieve.
+This is how nutritional support for veteran vitality becomes easy to achieve.

-For most of the year your veteran horse will do best on low glycaemic index feeds.
-Keeping blood glucose levels steady makes a huge difference to your veteran’s comfort and wellbeing.
+★ For most of the year your veteran horse will do best on low glycaemic index feeds.
+Keeping blood glucose levels steady makes a huge difference to your veteran’s comfort, vitality and wellbeing.
 Proper research on generic aloe vera show it to support the natural control of blood sugar and, between Chromium being necessary for Glucose Tolerance Factor and its unique polysaccharides, this is hardly surprising.
 Important to note here that aloe quantity & quality in commercial products varies wildly.
 There are various senior feeds on offer with low GI (slow release sugar content).
-When your horse is on Aloeride, you can save yourself the expense of buying senior feeds with added glucosamine or extra biotin.
+When your horse is on the Aloeride, you can save yourself the expense of buying senior feeds with added glucosamine or extra biotin.
 Winter can be a difficult time for your elderly horse as energy requirements may increase by 30% or more simply to maintain body temperature.
 That is why some veterans lose weight particularly as grass quality deteriorates and the weather gets colder and more damp.
 Obviously veterans with poor teeth or previous worm damage get into grazing trouble first (grass total fibre content falls below 60-75% usually in early spring and is at its highest in autumn/winter i.e. more difficult to pull with just the lips).